Best Canon wide-angle lenses

 The focal length

 If you are reading this article, chances are you already know the term focal length.
-It is found written on all lenses, in millimeters (Ex: 10mm, 35mm, 300mm).
-It is more simply the “zoom level” that you will see in your viewfinder, which will influence your “framing / field of view” when shooting.
+It is written on all lenses, in millimeters (Ex: 10mm, 35mm, 300mm).
+Put simply, it is the “zoom level” that you will see in your viewfinder, which will influence your “framing/field of view” when shooting.
 For this article on wide-angle lenses, we’re referring to short focal lengths.
-Obviously, you will have to pay attention to the size of the sensor you use, because it influences the angle of view you get (crop factor x1.5 between an APS-C sensor and a full frame).
+Obviously, you will have to pay attention to the size of the sensor you use, because it influences the angle of view you get (crop factor x1.5 between an APS-C sensor and a full-frame).

-- For a full frame body: Between 16 and 35mm (lower than that is an UWA, ultra-wide angle),
+- For a full-frame body: Between 16 and 35mm (anything lower than that is UWA, ultra-wide-angle),

 - For an APS-C body: Between 10 and 24mm.